CTEI Communities

 Senior Educational Developer, Faculty Excellence and Development

-Matthew Dunleavy (he/him) is an educational developer and scholarly teacher with over 9+ years’ experience.
-He immediately joins our CTEI from York University where he was an Educational Developer with the Teaching Commons; before entering that role, he served as the Program Director of the Online Learning and Technology Consultants (OLTC) Program at the Maple League of Universities (Acadia University; Bishop’s University; Mount Allison University; and St. Francis Xavier University).
-In 2022, he was awarded the D2L Innovation Award in Teaching and Learning by the Society for Teaching and Learning in Higher Education (STLHE) for this work.
+Matthew Dunleavy (he/him) is an educational developer and scholarly teacher with over 10+ years’ experience.
+In addition to working at the CTEI, Matthew serves as the Vice-Chair of the Society for Teaching and Learning in Higher Education (STLHE).
+Before joining the CTEI, Matthew was an Educational Developer in the Teaching Commons at York University; before entering that role, he served as the Program Director of the Online Learning and Technology Consultants (OLTC) Program at the Maple League of Universities (Acadia University; Bishop’s University; Mount Allison University; and St. Francis Xavier University).
+In 2022, he was awarded the D2L Innovation Award in Teaching and Learning by STLHE for this work.